Vestia Community Trust has a high profile board with a wealth of experience at a local and national level.

 Vestia Board Members

-Vestia Community Trust has a high profile Board with a wealth of experience at a local and national level.
-They ensure that the work of Vestia is relevant locally and responds to changing national priorities and policy.
+The Board ensures that the work of Vestia is relevant locally and responds to changing national priorities and policy.

 Our Board, Partners and Employees work together as a team to support each other and maximise the benefits for our 'customers'.